melurne/Stage_FL-Minifier/README.md

 - Intended for day n+1
   - Continue experimenting with finding out wether the div is blocked or not from the extension itself

+## Day 10

+- Tasks

+- [x] Added temporary way to test visibility
+- [x] Run the test on idle tabs on a regular basis

+- setbacks
+  - After testing on other websites my initial visibility test appears to be flawed so more research needed

+- Intended for day n+1
+  - Figure out how to incorporate current *AmIUnique* code to the extension so that it actually tests for visibility
+  - Figure out how to schedule all tests so that it doesn't negetively affect user experience

 ---